Guide

 That is the value of the CSV path.
 It is immediate.
 You do not need an extra authorization step just to get the current response list into a tabular file.

 I think that speed matters a lot in real operations.
 Sometimes the next action is simply “show me everything in a spreadsheet now.”
 In that moment, CSV is the cleanest option.
+If you need to narrow the set before exporting, start with the guide to view, filter, and update response status so the table contains the responses you actually want to review.

 The CSV Opens as a Straightforward Response Table